Skip to content

 14 decision steps, split by decider

-Cross-jurisdictional scope determination requires legal + audit + sustainability judgement on entity-level + group-level + subsidiary-level + product-level reporting obligations.
-CSRD Wave assignment depends on size thresholds (>500 employees Wave 1, two-of-three test for Wave 2 at >250 employees + EUR 50M turnover + EUR 25M balance sheet, listed SME Wave 3, third-country EUR 150M EU turnover Wave 4) plus parent-subsidiary exemption analysis under CSRD Article 19a.
-IFRS S1 + S2 jurisdictional adoption status varies by country (UK consultation 2024-2025, Australia mandatory 2025, Japan 2027, Canada voluntary, Brazil CVM mandatory 2026).
-SEC Climate Final Rule subject to Eighth Circuit consolidated litigation Liberty Energy v SEC stayed pending judgment yet EU + UK subsidiaries continue parallel adoption.
-California SB 253 + SB 261 apply based on California business nexus + revenue thresholds.
-UK SDR product-label rules apply to FCA-regulated investment products
+Cross-jurisdictional scope determination requires legal, audit, and sustainability judgement on reporting obligations at the entity, group, subsidiary, and product level.
+CSRD Wave assignment depends on size thresholds (over 500 employees for Wave 1, the two-of-three test for Wave 2 at over 250 employees, EUR 50M turnover, and EUR 25M balance sheet, listed SMEs in Wave 3, and third-country undertakings over EUR 150M of EU turnover in Wave 4) and on the parent-subsidiary exemption analysis under CSRD Article 19a.
+IFRS S1 and S2 adoption varies by country (a UK consultation in 2024-2025, mandatory in Australia in 2025 and Japan in 2027, voluntary in Canada, and mandatory in Brazil under CVM in 2026).
+The SEC Climate Final Rule is stayed pending the Eighth Circuit litigation, yet EU and UK subsidiaries continue parallel adoption.
+California SB 253 and SB 261 apply on a California business nexus and revenue thresholds, and UK SDR product-label rules apply to FCA-regulated investment products.

 Decision Record